-The BS in Technical Management is designed specifically for those who’ve earned an associate degree in technical fields like automotive technology, electronics technology, construction engineering, manufacturing or wind power technology.
+The Bachelor of Science in Technical Management is designed specifically for those who've earned an associate degree in technical fields like automotive technology, electronics technology, construction engineering, manufacturing or wind power technology.
 You'll build on your education to develop the management skills and knowledge sought by employers large and small.

 If you've graduated with a specialized or technical associate degree (typically a minimum of 60 credits that will be applied toward your BS in Technical Management), you're ready to enroll in SNHU's undergraduate technical management major.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning a technical management degree at SNHU include:

 Completion of the undergraduate technical management degree opens career opportunities in a number of fields, including management roles in construction, engineering, manufacturing and transportation organizations.

 Skilled management personnel enjoy significant employment benefits.
 For example, the Bureau of Labor Statistics reports that the mean salary for general and operations managers crested $122,000 in 2016.

 Visit our Career Development Center online to learn more about career opportunities in Technical Management.

 This course focuses on effective supply chain strategies for companies that operate globally with emphasis on how to plan and integrate supply chain components into a coordinated system.
 Students are exposed to concepts and models important in supply chain planning with emphasis on key tradeoffs and phenomena.
 The course introduces and utilizes key tactics such as risk pooling and inventory placement, integrated planning and collaboration, and information sharing.